Enabling mixed-precision in spectral element codes: Results and performance

 We conducted tests on both serial (not compiled with MPI) and parallel programs.
 For the serial tests, we set the number of elements per process to $16$, $50$, and $128$, respectively.
 We measure two types of program runtime: 1) the elapsed time of the whole program, counted with the {\tt time} command in GNU/ Linux; 2) the solve time (the CG loop time), counted by Nekbone internal interfaces that are also included as a part of the output.
 We report the median of five runs.

 The timing results of the serial program are shown in~\Cref{tab:time-serial-noprecond} for the test case without preconditioner and in~\Cref{tab:time-serial-precond} for the case with preconditioner.
-The gain is calculated as $Gain=\dfrac{T_{double} -T_{mixed}}{T_{double}} \times 100\%$.
+The gain is calculated as $Gain=\dfrac{T_{double}}{T_{mixed}}$.

 For the case without preconditioner, the gain increases with the number of elements.
 The mixed-precision version of Nekbone demonstrates significant advantages.
-When the preconditioner is enabled, the mixed-precision shows an even greater advantage in both the whole program and the solve time: The gain reaches $42\%$ for $128$ elements. \Cref{fig:time-serial} illustrates the benefits of the mixed-precision Nekbone in terms of the reduced time-to-solution for various number of elements for both cases.
+When the preconditioner is enabled, the mixed-precision shows an even greater advantage in both the whole program and the solve time: The gain reaches 1.62x for $128$ elements. \Cref{fig:time-serial} illustrates the benefits of the mixed-precision Nekbone in terms of the reduced time-to-solution for various number of elements for both cases.
 The gain increases with the number of elements.
-Notably, the trend is more pronounced in the solve part and for the case with preconditioner that has roughly 2x gain compared to the case with the CG only.
+Notably, the trend is more pronounced in the solve part and for the case with preconditioner, yielding to the 1.74x gain.

 For parallel tests without preconditioner, we performed weak scaling tests on one node on LUMI-C with the fixed number of elements $128$ and vary the number of MPI ranks. \Cref{tab:time-mpi-noprecond} reports time-to-solution and highlights the mixed-precision gain.
-The gain is increasing with the number of processes, resulting in 40.68\,\% for the whole program and 61.77\,\% for the solve on 128 MPI ranks.
+The gain is increasing with the number of processes, resulting in 1.69x for the whole program and 2.62x for the solve on 128 MPI ranks.